 This probably goes for any travel destination but you must plan your itinerary with care.
 Depending on how much time you have to spend, you will most likely have to forego some places.
 I regretfully didn’t make it to Portobello Road Market or the Chelsea area of London and potentially much more.
 When putting together your trip’s agenda, keep that in mind!
 Make sure to knock out the things you must see first just in case you don’t make it to everything.

 Tip #5: Food

-There are numerous food options in London, but if your ever in a pinch, Pret A Manger and Pizza Express are on almost every street corner.
-Despite the name “Pizza Express” the restaurant offers a nice sit down experience with delicious Italian food.
+There are numerous food options in London, but if you are ever in a pinch, Pret A Manger and Pizza Express are on almost every street corner.
+Despite the name “Pizza Express” the restaurant offers a nice sit-down experience with delicious Italian food.
 On the other hand, Pret has grab-and-go healthy items with plenty of coffee, tea, and bakery options.

 I definitely suggest getting a bakery item like a scone, croissant, or savory pie from one of the city’s many cafes and patisseries since their baking standards seem to be a lot higher than ours in the states!
 If you get anything with a crust, expect to it be buttery and super flaky.
 Also, if you are a seafood fan you have to try the traditional British dish, Fish and Chips (duh).